GrantSmithDoddle/230-AS-Physiotheraphy/src/index.md

 ---
 <div class="column content flow__sm">

-Cheltenham and Gloucester based Angela Sells at asphysiotherapy is committed to providing expert management of sports injuries and musculoskeletal conditions such as back, shoulder and knee pain.
-Offering a professional and high quality physiotherapy service with a wealth of experience having worked with:
+Providing expert management of sports injuries and musculoskeletal conditions from head to toe and everything in between.

+Offering a professional and high quality physiotherapy service with a wealth of experience having worked in a variety of settings including:

 - England Women Rugby Squads (15s & 7s) including the IRB Rugby 7s World Cup in 2013​
 - Spire Perform Private Healthcare